Joining the Moray Council as a Social Care Assistant

 You’ll need good communication skills, be able to follow instruction and accurately record information as well as work using your initiative to react to a situation.

-The service works to the guidelines of the National Care Standards, Care at Home and the Scottish Social Services Council (SSSC) and our Social Care Assistants are expected to have knowledge of them.
+The service works to the guidelines of the National Care Standards, Care at Home and the Scottish Social Services Council (SSSC) and our SCAs are expected to have knowledge of them.
 It’s a good idea for potential candidates to read these guidelines so they are familiar with them before they come for interview.

 What we need